WebAssembly/spec/spectec/test-prose/TEST.md

   - For all x in x*, the index x is less than x_0.
   - |x*| is |comptype'*|.
   - |x'**| is |comptype'*|.
-  - For all x in x*, the defined type C.TYPES[x] is defined in the context.
+  - For all x in x*, the defined type C.TYPES[x] exists.
   - For all comptype' in comptype'* and x in x* and x'* in x'**, the sub type $unrolldt(C.TYPES[x]) is (SUB (_IDX x')* comptype').
   - the composite type comptype is valid.
   - For all comptype' in comptype'*, comptype matches the composite type comptype'.